akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 ---
 layout: post
-title: Education System for the Technologically Advanced Modern World:
+title: Education System for the Technologically Advanced Modern World
 date: 2024-09-10 01:00:00-0400
 description: Currently state of education in Telangana is very poor.
 This is just a brain dump of few ideas on how to improve the system.
 tags: Education, India, Modern World, Technology